py-sdl/py-sdl2/doc/modules/sdl2ext_ebs.rst

 .. note::

-   This section will deal with the specialities of COP patterns and :class:`sdl2.ext.ebs` and provide the bare minimum of information.
+   This section will deal with the specialities of COP patterns and provide the bare minimum of information.
 If you are just starting with such a design, it is recommended to read through the :ref:`pong-tutorial` tutorial.

-:mod:`sdl2.ext.ebs` provides a :class:`World` class in which all other objects will reside.
+:mod:`sdl2.ext` provides a :class:`World` class in which all other objects will reside.
 The :class:`World` will maintain both, :class:`Entity` and component items, and allows you to set up the processing logic via the :class:`System` and :class:`Applicator` classes. ::